STREETS, ART, SAFE -- EDUCATION IN THE ARTS

 Awards, Prizes, Trophies and AcknowledgementsThe competition culminates in a red-carpet Streets, Art, SAFE Awards Ceremony (SAS Awards).
 Students who submitted PSAs for final judging are presented with a certificate acknowledging their hard work and congratulating them for being a finalist in the competition.

-There are three Grand Prize Winners -- Gold, Silver and Bronze -- based on the best overall scores.
-The student teams, including the teacher who helped to guide the students, are acknowledged with a special trophy and cash prizes awarded to each school arts department.
-Last year, thousands of dollars were awarded to the winning teams schools.
+The Grand Prize winning teams, including the sponsoring teacher, are acknowledged with a special trophy and grants awarded to each school arts department.
+Last year, thousands of dollars were awarded to the winner's schools.

 All PSAs must meet the following criteria: